hichana/fdna/PROJECT_PLANNING.md

 - testnet deployment
     - populates test user with exampleNFTs in their wallet
 - emulator
+    -x manages accounts and testnet and mainnet deployments
     - deploys nft catalog with example NFT contracts registered to nft catalog
-    - manages accounts and testnet and mainnet deployments
     - demo user is issued example NFTs
 - repo/docs
     - scripts examples walkthrough for pulling DNA data